TimBolhoeves/bestelapp/README.md

 # About
 This project was essentialy just training for me to grasp more of the Django framework.
 <br>
-This is a small and simple application made for De Boer Group, to order food on certain days.
+This is a small and simple application made for De Boer Group, to order food on certain days, which i think turned out pretty good.

 ## Setup